Introduction to the digitalisation of Agriculture

 • Chose the right partnerships

-• Implement agile thinking in digital design
+• Implement agile thinking in digital product design

 • Long-term projects – take time to invest in digital products